Who are the services traders? Are the traders foreign owned and what is their size class by number of employees?

-- analyses the enterprises involved in international trade in services,
+- analyse the enterprises involved in international trade in services,

 - input for the compilation of multi-regional input-output tables

-- enables deeper analysis on trade in value added
+- enable deeper analysis on trade in value added

 By reusing data that already exists, we are getting more value from these data.
 Using data from another source at the same time allows us to draw different information out of the original data set.
 We are thus able to classify businesses either by the information available in the business register or by other known characteristics, in order to analyse trade in services by businesses of different types.